3D-MRI-Tissue-Segmentation/3D-MRI-Tissue-Segmentation.github.io/README.md

 ## How to view these results
 This can work as analysis
-Comoare the various models, theri convergence ecc.
+Compare the various models, their convergence ecc.

 ### Confusion Matrix